postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 ## Making it fast!

-It is inefficient to compute embeddings for all the documents every time we search the dataset.
+It is inefficient to compute embeddings for all the documents every time we search the dataset as it takes a few milliseconds to generate an embedding.
 Instead, we should embed our documents once and search against precomputed embeddings.

 `pgvector` provides us with the `vector` data type for storing embeddings in regular PostgreSQL tables: